-E. Discussion with possible action on the proposed amendment of the Highway MTP/TIP to program Loop 20/U.S. 59 from International Blvd. to Business U.S. 59 for Engineering, Right-of-Way acquisition, and Construction.
+F. Discussion with possible action to receive public testimony and initiate a ten-day public review and comment period for a proposed amendment of the Highway MTP/TIP to program Loop 20/U.S. 59 from International Blvd. to Business U.S. 59 for engineering, Right-of-Way acquisition, and construction: Cm.
+Vela stated his concerns on how important it is to have shoveled ready projects and how important it is to have projects constructed.